theoddora/Interview_Prep/System Design/03_Scalability.md

 Distributing requests across a pool of servers has many benefits.
 Because clients are decoupled from servers and don’t need to know their individual addresses, the number of servers behind the load balancer can increase or decrease transparently.
-And since multiple redundant servers can interchangeably be used to handle re- quests, a load balancer can detect faulty ones and take them out of the pool, increasing the availability of the overall application.
+And since multiple redundant servers can interchangeably be used to handle requests, a load balancer can detect faulty ones and take them out of the pool, increasing the availability of the overall application.

 Distributing requests across a pool of servers has many benefits.